6odfrey/test6thform/README.md

 program exits after service user enters name and its sorted you'll have to do 'dotnet run' again to start this application

-i could have added a loop that could keep asking users to enter names and their sortedacommand to exit but it wasnt required